 According to NRS, "students in distance education must have at least 12 hours of contact with the program before they can be counted for federal reporting purposes.
 Direct contact hours for distance learners can be a combination of actual contact and contact through telephone, video, teleconference or online communication, where student and program staff can interact and through which learner identity is verifiable."

 In addition to direct contact hours, proxy contact hours for distance learners will also be collected.
-Proxy Contact Hours may be counted using either the Clock Time Model.
-Teacher Verification Model, or Learner Mastery Model.
+Proxy Contact Hours may be counted using the Clock Time Model.
+The